MicrosoftDocs/power-automate-docs/articles/desktop-flows/reserved-keywords.md

 ---
 title: Reserved keywords
-description: Special keywords that cannot be used as variable names in a flow
+description: Special keywords that can't be used as variable names in a flow
 author: jpapadimitriou
 ms.service: power-automate
 ms.subservice: desktop-flow